 - 1. Conduct the activities in this Guide, including Mock Emergency Drills, on a regular basis.
 AAFDO recommends one practice session per month as a minimum.
 You will need to practice two different drills (each for a separate emergency) in a single training session to be able to complete all 24 mock emergency drills over a 12-month period. - 2.
 Obtain a 1-inch, three-ring binder to use as your Medical Emergency Drill Training Log.
 After each practice session, place completed documents in your Training Log. - This log will be your official record to document that your dental practice has completed the recommended medical emergency training drills. - 3.
-For each experiential training session, you will do the following: - A. Prepare the documents needed for the session. - a.
+For each mock emergency drill training session, you will do the following: - A. Prepare the documents needed for the session. - a.
 Print a copy of the Training Checklist.
 (Pages 9 to 11.) - b.
 Print a copy of the Emergency Response Plan and Staff Assignments Checklist.
 (Page 12) - c.
 Print a copy of the Emergency Drug Expiration Checklist.
 (Page 13.) - d.
 Print a copy of the Post-Training Checklist.
 (Pages 14 and 15.) - e.
-Print a copy of the Treatment Algorithm (e.g. Quick Reference Checklist) for the drill(s) you are conducting (you will need to order the complete Mock Emergency Drills Guide). - B. Conduct the training session. - Complete and sign the Emergency Drug Expiration Checklist to verify all drugs are indate and not expired. - b.
-Complete the Emergency Response Plan and Staff Assignments Checklist. - c.
-Using the Training Checklist as a guide, cover each checklist item and then sign the checklist form.
+Print a copy of the Basic Management of Emergencies Checklist.
+(Page 16.) - f.
+Print a copy of the Treatment Algorithm (e.g., Quick Reference Checklist) for the drill(s) you are conducting (you will need to order the complete Mock Emergency Drills Guide). - B. Conduct the training session. - Complete and sign the Emergency Drug Expiration Checklist to verify all drugs are indate and not expired. - b.
+Complete/review the Emergency Response Plan and Staff Assignments Checklist.

-- C. Document the training session.

-- d.
-Complete and sign the Post-Training Checklist.

-- e.
-Insert in your Training Log the completed and signed copies of the:

-- a.
-Training Checklist

-- b.
-Emergency Response Plan & Staff Assignments Checklist

 - c.
-Emergency Drug Kit Expiration Checklist

-- d.
-Post-Training Checklist
+Using the Training Checklist as a guide, cover each checklist item and then sign the checklist form. - C. Document the training session. - a.
+Complete and sign the Post-Training Checklist. - b.
+Insert in your Training Log the completed and signed copies of the: - i.
+Training Checklist - ii.
+Emergency Response Plan & Staff Assignments Checklist - iii.
+Emergency Drug Kit Expiration Checklist - iv.
+Post-Training Checklist se Check Conducted Expiration status of CPR/BLS/AED training checked To see this item, order the complete Mock Medical Emergency Drills Guide Re-certification training schedule reviewed